openxla/stablehlo/docs/spec_draft.md

 Performs element-wise remainder of dividend `lhs` and divisor `rhs` tensors and produces a `result` tensor.
-The sign of the result is taken from the dividend,
-         and the absolute value of the result is always less than the divisor's absolute value.
-The remainder of the any division operation `x/y` is calculated as `x - n*y`, where `n` is `x/y` with its fractional part truncated.
-For floating-point element types, this is in contrast with the `remainder` operation from IEEE-754 specification where `n` is an integral value nearest the exact value `x/y` with ties to even.
+The sign of the result is taken from the dividend, and the absolute value of the result is always less than the divisor's absolute value.
+The remainder is calculated as `lhs - d * rhs`, where `d = stablehlo.divide`.
+For floating-point element types, this is in contrast with the `remainder` operation from IEEE-754 specification where `d` is an integral value nearest to the exact value of `lhs/rhs` with ties to even.
 For floating-point types, the corner cases are TBD.
-For n-bit integer, division overflow (remainder by zero or remainder of $-2^{n-1}$ with
-             $-1$) produces an implementation-defined value.
+For n-bit integer, division overflow (remainder by zero or remainder of $-2^{n-1}$ with $-1$) produces an implementation-defined value.

 ### Operands